1. What are the considerations for patients looking to take part in a clinical trial?

 2. Is it possible to experience side effects during a clinical trial?

-Participants in clinical trials are rigorously and closely monitored throughout the duration of the study, often seeing their doctor more regularly than if they were treated with the standard of care.4 Although medicines have been thoroughly studied in a laboratory before patient volunteers are invited to participate in a clinical trial, as with all medicines, there is a possibility that side effects may be experienced.5 Clinical trials can only proceed if the safety profile of the investigational treatment is accepted by health authorities and ethics committees.
+Participants in clinical trials are rigorously and closely monitored throughout the duration of the study, often seeing their doctor more regularly than if they were treated normally by their doctor outside of a clinical trial.3 Although medicines have been thoroughly studied in a laboratory before patient volunteers are invited to participate in a clinical trial, as with all medicines, there is a possibility that side effects may be experienced.4 Clinical trials can only proceed if the safety profile of the investigational treatment is accepted by health authorities and ethics committees and if the potential benefit of the trial outweighs any potential risks.

-The healthcare professionals (HCPs) within the research team ensure that patients are fully apprised of possible side effects before they agree to take part in any clinical trial.5 These could range from pre-empted, mild side effects that the research team may expect, or they could be more unexpected.
-Either-way, the treating HCP would keep a close eye on all trial patients and treat any emerging side effects promptly.4
+The healthcare professionals (HCPs) within the research team ensure that patients are fully informed of possible side effects before they agree to take part in any clinical trial, these could range from expected mild side effects or they could be more unexpected.4 Either way, the treating HCP would keep a close eye on all trial patients and treat any emerging side effects promptly.3

 3. Where do clinical trials take place?

-4. What are the advantages of being a participant in a clinical trial?
+4. What are the advantages and disadvantages of being a participant in a clinical trial?

-The length of a clinical trial varies depending on several factors, such as the type of illness and the type of medicine being researched.8 For example, if the study is researching a treatment for a chronic condition, participants’ progress on the trial may be tracked over a relatively long period of time.
-Studies of antibiotics on the other-hand conclude quickly as patients are typically treated on study for a few days only.
+The length of a clinical trial varies depending on several factors, such as the type of illness and the type of medicine being researched.
+For example, if the study is researching a treatment for a chronic condition, participants’ progress on the trial may be tracked over a relatively long period of time, such as months or even years.
+Studies of antibiotics, for example, may conclude more quickly as patients are typically treated on the trial for only a few days.5

-For people considering participation in a clinical trial, it is also advisable to consult directly with a doctor before committing to a study.
+For people considering participation in a clinical trial, please consult directly with a doctor before committing to a study.